-FREE TAX CLINICS
+FREE TAX PREPARING

 Tri-CAP has set up free Tax Clinics to help lower-income individuals and families prepare their taxes.
 If you are an individual and make $30,000 or less or a family making $50,000 or less, let us help you prepare your taxes.
 Our walk-in sites are staffed by certified volunteers who offer free electronic filing.
 The clinics are especially targeted on helping individuals take advantage of SPECIAL TAX CREDITS such as: